In this guide I explain how to disassemble a Dell Latitude D500 laptop.

-I had two different problems with the laptop.
+I had two different problems with the computer.

 1. The power jack was damaged.
 I could have just resoldered the jack but the second problem was more serious.